Since the dawn of our existence, mankind has been plagued with stress and anxiety.

 Does Temazepam Get You High?

-The Temazepam high is similar to that of drugs like Alprazolam and Etizolam.
-It has a fast onset and relatively long duration, making it ideal for users who are seeking a barbiturate or alcohol kind of high.
+It has a fast onset and relatively long duration, making it ideal for users who are seeking a barbiturate or alcohol type of high.

 Because of that, Temazepam has a relatively high potential for abuse.

-In the US, however, the use of Temazepam isn’t as widespread as, say, the UK or Australia.
+In the US, the use of Temazepam isn’t as widespread as, say, the UK or Australia.

 It’s only the 5th most prescribed drug for sleep disorders in the US, meaning it’s not as readily available to those who wish to use it for the high.

-Xanax is much more widely abused by far, and recreational use of designer anti-anxiety drugs like Etizolam is definitely on the rise.
+Xanax is much more widely abused and recreational use of designer anti-anxiety drugs like Etizolam is definitely on the rise.

 It seems Americans just aren’t as into Temazepam as other countries, but that doesn’t mean the abuse potential is any less.